jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

-1. Mahmooth, Malcolm, Rindler, Ahmad.
-"Cranioplasty after decompressive
-   craniectomy: the effect of timing on neurological improvement and complications."
-In *Evidence within Neurosurgery*.
 1. Malcolm, Barrow.
 "Combined transylvian and subtemporal approach to basilar tip and posterior cerebral aneurysms."
 In *Integrated Management of Complex Intracranial Lesions: Open, Endoscopic, and Keyhole Techniques*.
 Editor